Storage vendors were out in force this week, announcing a number of new storage products.

 The HP SureStore Tape Autoloader 1/9 is available worldwide with the DLT 8000 drive at an estimated U.S. street price of $7,500, and with the optional remote-management card at an estimated U.S. street price of $7,900.

 In other news, HP also announced an OEM agreement to include DLT1 products from Benchmark Tape Systems Corp. in its data-protection portfolio.
-HP's storage line will now consist of QIC/Travan, DDS, DLT and LTO storage products geared toward everything from
+HP's storage line will now consist of QIC/Travan, DDS, DLT and LTO storage products geared toward everything from the desktop to the enterprise.

 Dataram Corp. recently announced the availability of memory products for IBM's copper-fueled RS/6000 F80, H80 and M80 servers.